We use cookies.

 Education and career development:

-• Internships have been organized for young scientists and students at international organizations: École Polytechnique (France), LLNL (USA), GSI (Germany), CNRS (France).
+• We have organized internships for young researchers and students at international organizations: École polytechnique (France), the Lawrence Livermore National Laboratory (USA), the Helmholtz Center for Heavy Ion Research (Germany), the French National Center for Scientific Research (France).

-• One doctoral dissertation and two candidate dissertations have been defended.
+• One Doctor of Sciences dissertations and two Candidate of Sciences dissertations have been prepared and defended.

-• We have launched the special course «Powerful laser systems».
+• We have implemented the special course «High-power laser systems».

 Other results:

-• Scientific links in the field of laboratory astrophysics have been established both with Russian institutes and at the international level.
+• Our team have established scientific collaborations in the domain of laboratory astrophysics with Russian institutes and at the international level.

-• We have conducted the international conference LaB-2017.
+• The Laboratory conducted the thematic international conference LaB–2017.

-• Creation of the PEARL interdisciplinary laser-plasma experimental complex in Russia with a petawatt power level that will allow to provide unique experiment parameters using several types of laser radiation and a system for generation of a strong external magnetic field.
+• We have created PEARL, the first interdisciplinary laser-plasma experimental complex in Russia that operates at the petawatt level and allows to implement unique experimental parameters using several types of laser radiation and a system for creating strong external magnetic fields.

 Hide Show full